ignite/cli/docs/contributing/index.md

 Technical content includes knowledge base articles and interactive tutorials.

-- The Ignite CLI Developer Tutorials content is in the `docs/guide` folder.
+- Starport Developer Tutorials content is in the docs/guide folder.
-- The Knowledge Base content is in the `docs/kb` folder.
+- Knowledge Base content is in the docs/kb folder.
-- Upgrade information is in the `docs/migration` folder.
+- Migration content for required action steps required for upgrades to new Starport versions is in the docs/migration folder.

-Note: The CLI docs are auto-generated and do not support doc updates.

 Locations and folders for other content can vary.
 Explore the self-describing folders for the content that you are interested in.
 Some articles and tutorials reside in a single Markdown file while sub-folders might be present for other tutorials.